saltict/availproject.github.io/docs/about/npos-explained.md

 <img src={useBaseUrl("img/avail/nominator.png")} width="100%" height="100%" />

-Avail conducts an election using the Phragmén method.
-Your stake might support a single validator in one era.
+As a participant with a stake in the network, your contribution may be directed towards endorsing a single validator during a particular era.
+The illustration below highlights the potential scenario where your stake is utilized to back and support a specific validator within the given timeframe

 <img src={useBaseUrl("img/avail/nominator-elected-1.png")} width="100%" height="100%" />

-Or your stake might be distributed among several of the 16 nominated validators.
-In this example your stake was speard across 3.
+Alternatively, your stake may be diversified among multiple validators from the pool of 16 nominees.
+For instance, in the presented scenario, your stake has been distributed across three different validators.
+This diversification allows you to participate in supporting and securing multiple validators, contributing to the overall resilience and decentralization of the network.

 <img src={useBaseUrl("img/avail/nominator-elected-3.png")} width="100%" height="100%" />